Bengaluru–Vijayawada Expressway: History

 Due to rapidly increasing traffic, congestion, and demands in the existing national highways in southern India, the capital of Karnataka, Bengaluru, remains disconnected to eastern and north-east India because of the traffic constraints and limited capacities of the highways.
 To get access to eastern and north-eastern India, it currently takes about 12–13 hours to reach Vijayawada either through Chennai or National Highway 16 (NH-16).
 This contributes to significant congestion, delays, pollution and risk of mishaps.
 Hence, in 2021, the Government of Andhra Pradesh submitted a proposal to the Government of India to build a new expressway connecting Bengaluru and Vijayawada, and the plan was approved by the Government of India in August of the same year.
 The expressway would cover a distance 360 km of the total distance of 570 km, through Anantapur.
 The remaining 110 km would be covered by connecting with the existing national highways.
 It would be built at a cost of ₹10000 crore, and would reduce the travel time and distance between the two cities by at least 75 km and 3 hours.
 The initial plan was revised in September 2022 when the National Highways Authority of India (NHAI) declared the expressway as National Highway 544G (NH-544G), and began to invite the tenders for its construction in December 2022, the month from which the land acquisition also began.
 The expressway will now be built at a cost of ₹19320 crore and will cover a total distance of 624 km, of which 518 km will be the main greenfield section within Andhra Pradesh, while the remaining brownfield portions will connect the two cities through the existing national highways.

 All 14 packages of the construction were awarded by February 2023.
 Since March 2023, the preparatory works for the construction have been ongoing.
 Therefore, the foundation stone of the expressway was laid by Prime Minister Narendra Modi on 11 March 2024.
 The project's cost has been revised to ₹14000 crore, and is expected to be completed by 2026/27.

 Route

 The expressway will start from Kodikonda in Sri Sathya Sai district of Andhra Pradesh, from where it will be linked with National Highway 44 (NH-44) to link Bengaluru.
-Then, it will pass through the Rayalaseema region and Podili, Kanigiri Prakasam district before ending in Muppavaram, located in Bapatla district of Andhra Pradesh, from where it will be linked with National Highway 16 (NH-16) to link Vijayawada.
+Then, it will pass through the Rayalaseema region and Podili, Kanigiri Prakasam district before ending in Muppavaram, located in Prakasam district of Andhra Pradesh, from where it will be linked with National Highway 16 (NH-16) to link Vijayawada.
 The expressway will pass through the following towns in Karnataka and Andhra Pradesh.